Police Officer Did Not Read Me My Rights.

 Invoking the Right: The attorney would also assess whether the client properly invoked their right to remain silent.
 Simply staying silent is not always enough to invoke this right; the client may need to affirmatively state that they are choosing to remain silent or want a lawyer.
 It may be a violation if the client invoked their right and law enforcement continued to question them.

 The Waiver: Even after being read their rights, a suspect can choose to waive them and speak to the police.
 However, this waiver must be knowing, intelligent, and voluntary.
 The attorney would need to assess whether the client understood their rights, the consequences of waiving them, and whether they did so of their own free will.
+The specific circumstances and legal standards can vary, so consulting with a qualified legal professional for advice tailored to a particular situation is essential.

 What to Look for in a Premier Criminal Defense Lawyer